danae/faylin/docs/API.md

 Field | Type | Description
 --- | --- | ---
 name | string | The name of the image.
+Maximal 64 characters long. description | string | The description of the image.
+Maximal 256 characters long. tags | array | The tags of the image. public | boolean | Indicates if the image is listed publicly. nsfw | boolean | Indicates if the image should be hidden for users with the NSFW filter turned on.

 ### Delete an image

 `DELETE /api/v1/images/{image.id}`

 Delete an image permanently.
-Returns:
-Modify the metadata of an image.
+This action is irreversible!
 Returns:
 - `204 No Content` on success;
 - `401 Unauthorized` if the request doesn't contain authorization;
 - `403 Forbidden` if the authorized user is not allowed to delete the image;
 - `404 Not Found` if no image with the given id exists.

 ### Upload a new image